opendatamesh-initiative/odm-specification-dpdescriptor/README.md

 The **Data Product Descriptor Specification (DPDS)** is a community-driven open specification that declaratively defines a data product in all its components using a JSON or YAML descriptor document.
 It is released under [Apache 2.0 license](./LICENSE).
 Contributions from the data community are welcomed!

 ## Status
 There is not yet a generally available version of the specification.
 Version 1.0.0 is in a DRAFT state.
 We plan to collect community feedback and contributions over the following months to finalize and release it in the GA state.
-There is not yet a planned date for the release of version 1.0.0 in GA but ideally, we would like to release it by the end of Q1 of 2023.
+There is not yet a planned date for the release of version 1.0.0 in GA, but ideally, we would like to release it by the end of Q1 of 2023.

 This is the **current working draft** of the specification: